ibexa/documentation-developer/docs/guide/search.md

 #### Common concepts for all Sort Clauses

-Refer to the [list below](#list-of-sort-clauses) to see how to use each Sort Clause, as it depends on the Sort Clause Value constructor, but in general you should be aware of the following common concept:
+Refer to the [list below](#list-of-sort-clauses) to see how to use each Sort Clause, as it depends on the Sort Clause value constructor, but in general you should be aware of the following common concept:

 - `sortDirection`: The direction to perform the sort, either `Query::SORT_ASC` *(default)* or `Query::SORT_DESC`